-The first thing a man must do to counteract the awkwardness about having sexual discussions with his wife is to fix any brokenness that exists in his relationship with God.
-Conversations about sex originate from the heart of husband as he relates to God, not with the lips as he talks to his wife (Luke 6:45).
+The first thing a man must do to counteract the awkwardness of having sexual discussions with his wife is to fix any brokenness that exists in his relationship with God.
+Conversations about sex originate from the heart of the husband as he relates to God, not with the lips as he talks to his wife (Luke 6:45).

 If a man’s heart is not right with God, the kind of speech he has with his wife about sexual things will not be appropriate.
 Too many individuals miss this important step.
 If they ever get the gumption to share their temptations with their wives, they usually do so before spending adequate time with the Lord.

 Your heart must be calibrated by God before you start talking about your sexual temptations with your wife.
 Keeping in step with the Spirit means being like-minded with the Spirit on sexual things.

 If the Spirit is illuminating and guiding your sexual speech, you should be equipped to engage your wife with the fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control when you talk to your spouse (Galatians 5:22-23).